 OpenVMS Alpha USB support is limited to low and full speed devices only, and currently supports only the AlphaServer ES47.
-Support for HPE AlphaServers ES80 and GS1280 is anticipated, pending completion of testing.

 Reliability

 OpenVMS handles hardware errors as transparently as possible while maintaining data integrity and providing sufficient information to diagnose errors.
 The system limits the effects of an error by first determining if the error is fatal.
 If the error occurs in system context, the current OpenVMS system shuts down.
 If the error is not fatal, the system recovers actions pertinent to the error and continues the current operation.